 What is Squarespace?

-Squarespace lets you create a website or online store in a web browser without coding, and edit it easily thanks to a user-friendly content management system (CMS).
+Squarespace lets you create your website or online store in a web browser without coding, and edit it easily with a user-friendly content management system (CMS).
 It also comes with SEO features that help ensure the visibility of your site in search results.

-You pick a Squarespace template, click on the bits of the design you want to tweak, and then adjust controllers in the style editor to change them.
+You get started with Squarespace by choosing a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.

 For example, you can click on some text and apply a new font; click on a background and change its colour; and so on (the screenshot below gives you an idea of how this works).